blltrx/sitemd/P-plat0.md

 <video width="100%" autoplay muted loop src="/assets/plat-0_CDF.mp4">your browser probably doesn't support mp4 files if you see this, sorry! (you can download the video <a href="/assetsplat-0_RDH.mp4" download >by clicking here</a>!</video>

-## next stop: Aarau
+## next stop: Edinburgh Haymarket (HYM)

-my issue with haymarket is that there are no timetabled services to/from it's platform zero. so while i work out how to tackle that, i'm planning to do the only european platform zero outside the UK, Aarau in Switzerland.
-Aarau's platform zero serves one S29 early morning service to Turgi on some days. i'll do this by mid September
+idk how i'm going to approach this one.

 ## where are the others?